-To design and build a truly weather-resistant structure, it’s crucial to pay attention to the lateral and vertical stiffness of a building—as well as its strength.
-During a storm, a structure will receive a lot of forces from the sides, as well as from the earth itself (e.g., during earthquakes).
-A building that is prepared to take on these directional forces will remain stable in the face of strong storms.
+To design and build a genuinely weather-resistant structure, it’s crucial to pay attention to the lateral and vertical stiffness of a building and its strength.
+During a storm, a structure will receive a lot of force from the sides and from the earth itself (e.g., during earthquakes).
+A building prepared to take on these directional forces will remain stable in the face of intense storms.

-A building’s regularity refers to the way that the structure moves when the building gets pushed in various directions.
-You’ll want to see that the building moves equally, in such a way that any forces don’t cause it to move in a way that might shift the main load of the building off-center.
+A building’s regularity refers to how the structure moves when the building gets pushed in various directions.
+You’ll want to see that the building moves equally so that any forces don’t cause it to move in a way that might shift the main load of the building off-center.

 Is just one safety strategy enough when you’re designing a steel building?
 Not a chance.
-A building’s redundancy refers to the idea that it should have multiple different ways to correct for expected forces—or extra fail-safes in place to provide security if one safety strategy does not work.
-This might make the building’s cost higher up-front but will add to its longevity and resilience over time.
+A building’s redundancy refers to the idea that it should have multiple ways to correct for expected forces—or extra fail-safes to provide security if one safety strategy does not work.
+This might increase the building’s cost up-front but will add to its longevity and resilience.

 It doesn’t matter how stiff, strong, or redundant a building is if it isn’t reliably tethered to the ground.
 During the design process, one of the first considerations your contractors will have is the stability of the foundations.
 A stable, strong foundation will ensure a building’s long-term survivability through earthquakes, hurricane-level storms, tornadoes, and more.

-In order to add extra security to buildings in specific locations, contractors can consider solutions like elevated buildings to avoid flooding, or anchoring a building to solid rock (especially if a building is coastal).
-Any building should have a storm shelter or basement that’s easily accessible, regardless of the safety of the overall building.
+To add extra security to buildings in specific locations, contractors can consider elevated buildings to avoid flooding or anchoring a building to solid rock (especially if a building is coastal).
+In addition, any building should have a storm shelter or basement that’s easily accessible, regardless of the safety of the overall building.

 In any event, steel buildings are very strong.
 Steel is a weather-resistant, heat-resistant, and corrosion-resistant material.
-It’s also versatile and can function well in a variety of building applications.
-Your Georgia contractors will know precisely what to focus on to make your steel building strong.
-In the meantime, rest assured that in choosing steel, you’ve already taken great strides in making sure that your GA structure will be as safe as can be.
+It’s also versatile and can function well in various building applications.
+Your Georgia contractors will know precisely what to focus on to strengthen your steel building.
+In the meantime, rest assured that in choosing steel, you’ve already taken great strides in ensuring that your GA structure will be as safe as possible.

 Trust GA Steel Building Contractors to Test Your Building for Safety

-Instead, reach out to professionals to make sure the job gets done well.
+Instead, contact professionals to ensure the job gets done well.
 We’re ready to help you design your structure with strength, stiffness, and load path in mind at Peak Steel Contractors.
 We can also handle construction and more!
 Check out our past projects and contact us for more information.